University of Dubuque: Notable alumni

 Notable graduates of the University of Dubuque include Walter Soboleff, a Tlingit scholar, elder and religious leader.
 He was the first Native Alaskan to become an ordained Presbyterian minister.
 Solomon "Sol" Butler, a track star who set national and world records, competed in the 1920s Olympics and was one of the first black players in the National Football League as well as an early actor in Hollywood films.
 1926 graduate of the university, Nemesio Rodriguez, an exchange student from Lima, Peru, later went on to become the prime minister of education for the country of Peru (he also married classmate of '26, Florence Parker), actor Tony Danza, a star of the TV sitcoms Taxi and Who's the Boss?; and novelist Eckhard Gerdes, author of thirteen published novels, including My Landlady the Lobotomist and Hugh Moore.
 George O'Leary, former football coach at the University of Central Florida played football at the university in the 1960s but did not graduate.
 O'Leary gained notoriety when he was hired then dropped as Notre Dame head coach when it was discovered that he fabricated his resume.

-Field of Dreams movie location
+Transportation

-Along with other places in Dubuque County, the university was used as a shooting location for the motion picture Field of Dreams.
-The Seminary Library, Blades Hall, and Van Vliet Hall were used in a scene where Kevin Costner's character is researching Terrance Mann.
-The movie made it appear the library was located in Van Vliet Hall, which is incorrect.
-Van Vliet is currently an office building, although a new administration building was recently completed.
-Also, the spot where Annie parked the family pickup truck was and still is in a "no parking" zone.
+The university is located west of downtown Dubuque and served by The Jule transit system.
+The Grey Route and AM Commuter West Route stop on University Avenue at the north edge of campus.
+Lamers Bus Lines stops at Blade Hall providing intercity bus service towards Madison and Milwaukee.